-THIS past two years, Game of the People has been working on a celebratory book looking back at the long history of Hitchin Town Football Club.
-The book as now been completed and pretty soon we shall know when it will hit the bookstores of Hitchin and beyond!
+THESE past two years, Game of the People has been working on a celebratory book looking back at the long history of Hitchin Town Football Club.
+The book – all proceeds to Hitchin Town – was published just before the Christmas period and is available online here.

 There have always been a lot of myths and legends surrounding Hitchin Town Football Club.
 Folklore has a habit of perpetuating inaccuracies and the history of the town’s football has been laden with stories and facts that have been passed down the generations.
 A prime example of this was the club’s formation.
 You can find printed among local history publications that Hitchin Town Football Club was a founder member of the Football Association.
 But the Football Association was founded in 1863.
 Hitchin’s football worthies did not form a “foot-ball” club until 1865 and when they did, it was to play with both the round ball and the oval ball.
 The two codes converged at times and it was not until 1871 that things became official.